“I would do it again and I probably will. My best advice to anyone considering buying one of these homes is to put in a bid!”

 - Lecce nei Marsi (L’Aquila), Abruzzo

 Undoubtedly, buying these properties has its pros and cons.
 Firstly, they need to be renovated, therefore if you want to be creative this might be the right option for you.
 Secondly, the overall price is more affordable compared to other properties, and the towns were these properties are located are small and quaint villages with a lot of history and culture.
 Thirdly, most of these properties are close to marvelous beaches and the quality of life is higher compared to chaotic cities.
-However, you should always check carefully what is expected of you after you have bought the property; in most cases, for instance, you must submit a renovation project within a year from purchasing the property, and the renovation works need to be carried out within a set number of years.
+However, you should always check carefully what is expected of you after you have bought the property; in most cases, for instance, you must submit a renovation project, and the renovation works need to be carried out within a set number of years.
 Furthermore, you need to pay for notary fees, water, gas and electricity connections as well as registration costs and, in some cases, you might need to pay the municipality an insurance policy (€5,000 on average) as a guarantee that you will carry out the renovation works.
 However, it is important to note that each municipality has different rules and policies.

 But what does buying a 1-euro property entail?